What Is A Slick Fork Saddle?

 - The bottom of the fork, on each side, attaches to a part of the saddle tree called the "bars."
 You can see where the fork and bars join on a bare saddle tree, but not on a finished saddle because this area is covered with leather (or synthetic materials on some saddles).

+Did you know?
 A Western saddle fork is also frequently called the "swells" or the "pommel."
-With English saddles, though, it's more common only to use the work “pommel.”
+With English saddles, though, it's more common to only use the word “pommel.”

 What Is / Are...